 With opal, there is never enough beauty.
 Every time you move the stone lightly, it reflects a different hue - hence the Greek name “Opallios” meaning “to see a change in color”.
 And the cherry on the cake?
-This gemstone is not just limited to being a feast to the eyes.
+This gemstone is not just limited to being a feast for the eyes.
 It comes in handy with loads of incredible healing powers, like :

 Physical healing -

 To say an opal is a goldmine of associated benefits would be an understatement.
-Especially in connotations to an individual’s physical health, opal is nothing but a must-have.
+Especially in connotations of an individual’s physical health, opal is nothing but a must-have.
 From healing the eyes to keeping infections at bay - opals are a godsend.
 This gemstone also protects the body’s immune system and is really effective for warding off heart and respiratory diseases.

 Emotional healing -

-In a world where anxiety and depression are the coming-of-age epidemics, it is quite a necessity to keep an eye for anything that would help us combat that.
+In a world where anxiety and depression are coming-of-age epidemics, it is quite a necessity to keep an eye on anything that would help us combat that.
 And opal, ladies and gentlemen, is exactly that thing.
 This gemstone is believed to uplift its wearer’s mood and release any kind of emotional inhibition.
 Besides, this stone also fosters creativity and boosts cosmic consciousness.